Bundaran HI Astra (Transjakarta): Naming rights

-On 30 June 2022, TransJakarta announced the sale of exclusive naming rights for several BRT stations, including Bundaran HI which is an iconic station that prioritize public transportation service and also as the landmark of international business and lifestyle.
-Hence that, Bundaran HI station becomes a strategic intermediary for promotion activities.
+On 30 June 2022, Transjakarta announced the sale of exclusive naming rights for several BRT stations, including Bundaran HI.

-In August 2023, Astra International granted the naming right of Bundaran HI BRT station, making it as the first TransJakarta BRT station—and also the first of its kind in Indonesia—to commercially grant a naming right.
-Practically, the "ASTRA" brand is gradually juxtaposed with the name of this station on signages, route maps, passenger information system, and TransJakarta's social media platforms.
+In August 2023, Astra International granted the naming right of Bundaran HI BRT station, making it as the first Transjakarta BRT station—and also the first of its kind in Indonesia—to commercially grant a naming right.
+Practically, the "ASTRA" brand is gradually juxtaposed with the name of this station on signages, route maps, passenger information system, and Transjakarta's social media platforms.